4.1: Boolean Logic

 OR Logic Gate Symbol

-Exam questions will ask you complete truth tables that use more than one logical operator.
+Exam questions could ask you complete truth tables that use more than one logical operator.

 4.1 - Boolean Logic: